nanostudio-org/nano_photos_provider2/README.md

 ### Requirements
 * nanogallery2 >= v1.4 (http://nanogallery2.nanostudio.org)
 * Webserver
-* PHP > v5.3 with GD-Library enabled
+* PHP > v5.3 with GD-Library and EXIF-Library enabled
 * PHP 8 is not supported